russel-luber/hurricane-outages/README.md

-# Lights Out in the Eye of the Storm
-A Data Analysis of Power Outages and Hurricanes
+# Lights Out: An Analysis of Power Outages
 by Russel Luber ([rluber@ucsd.edu](mailto:rluber@ucsd.edu))

 ## Introduction
 In this project, I worked on a dataset about major power outage events in the continental United States.
 This dataset can be accessed online [here](https://engineering.purdue.edu/LASCI/research-data/outages), courtesy of Purdue University's Laboratory for Advancing Sustainable Critical Infrastructure.
 An article detailing the data dictionary for the dataset can be found [here](https://www.sciencedirect.com/science/article/pii/S2352340918307182).